Ascensionbanks/Lukes-Shed-V3.0/README.md

-# Lukes-Shed-V3.0
+# Steve's-Shack-V3.0
-Shit version of bobs shack
+Minecraft version of Bob'Sdhack
-Join the discord:
-Discord.gg/lukesshed

 thanks and keep playing

-made by luke ripple
+made by HiggsInSpace